c-sanders/Quaternion/README.md

 bit like complex numbers, but instead of being comprised of two parts, they are comprised of four - one real part and three imaginary parts.
 When we say a "real part" in the context of complex numbers and quaternions, what we actually mean is a real number.
 Similarly, when we say an "imaginary part" in this context, what we actually mean is an imaginary number.

 You might also recall that an imaginary number is usually denoted by the letter `i` and is defined as being equal to the square root of -1.
 That is;

 ```math
 i = \sqrt{-1}
 ```

-Quaternions are most often presented within the literature, in a manner which is similar to the following;
+Quaternions are most often presented in the literature, using a format which is similar to the following;

 ```math